Picard Surgelés: History

 Picard began as Les Glacières de Fontainebleau in 1906.
 Raymond Picard founded it as an ice-supply business, to provide households with blocks of ice prior to the advent of home refrigerators.
 Arnaud Decelle bought the business in 1974 and began to sell frozen vegetables from a store in Paris.
 Today, Picard is owned jointly by Aryzta (49%) and Lion Capital (51%), and commands about 20 percent of the French frozen food market.

+In 2008, Xavier Decelle, the CEO and son of the company's 1973 acquirer, was ousted by the majority shareholder, BC Partners.

 In October 2019, Aryzta's board agreed to an offer from the Tunisian investment company Groupe Zouari to divest 43% of its stake in Picard for a sum of €156 million, with Aryzta retaining a 4.5% stake in the business.

 Cathy Collart Geiger replaced Philippe Pauze as Executive President in June 2020.

 In October 2024, Groupe Zouari announced a purchase of Lion Capital's ownership in Picard.
 The sale will be finalized by the end of Q1 2025 and will make Groupe Zouari the sole owner of Picard.